My pastor asked me to write and read a letter to our congregation about how God changed me. This is that letter.

 That deeper problem—my real problem—was fear.

-I’m not talking about fear of death.
-I’m not talking about fear of pain.
-I’m not talking about fear of evil.
+I’m not talking about the fear of death.
+I’m not talking about the fear of pain.
+I’m not talking about the fear of evil.
 I’m talking about a much more sinister fear.

 I’ll tell you in detail about that fear, but first, listen to what fear caused me to do.

 When I was little I wanted to join Cub Scouts, but at the last minute, I backed out.
-I remember being afraid to join, but I didn’t know why I was afraid or what I feared.
+I remember being afraid to join, but I didn’t know what I was afraid of.
 I was too young to understand it then.